educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ## Requirements

-- Basic understanding of networking and the command line interface.
+- Basic understanding of networking, the command line interface, working with configuration files, and `systemd` services.
 - `sudo` access to a server or VPS.
 - Ubuntu 18.04.1 LTS.
 The instructions assume you are working from an Ubuntu system; however, you may be able to adapt the instructions to other Linux distributions given a sufficient understanding of package management.